-A student can be dismissed for violating academic honesty standards (as described in this catalog), unsafe patient care, and unprofessional conduct (patterns of behavior that are inappropriate) identified in the National Student Nurses Association Guidelines at www.nsna.org, or American Nurses Association Code of Ethics, at www.nursingworld.org for the Ohio Board of Nursing Rules and Law at www.nursing.ohio.gov.
+A student can be dismissed for violating academic honesty standards (as described in this catalog), unsafe patient care, and unprofessional conduct (patterns of behavior that are inappropriate) identified in the National Student Nurses Association Guidelines, or American Nurses Association Code of Ethics, or the Ohio Board of Nursing Rules and Law.
 Conviction of a misdemeanor or felony that prohibits licensure can result in dismissal.
 Violation of federal HIPAA standards is also grounds for dismissal.